Envy-Free Division of Land: Model

 There are $n\geq 1$ \emph{agents}.
 Each agent $i\in\left\{ 1,...,n\right\}$ has a value-density function $v_i$, which is an integrable, non-negative and bounded function on $C$.
-In the context of land division, the value-density function represents the quality of each land-spot in the eyes of the agent.
+It represents the quality of each land-spot in the eyes of the agent.
 It may depend upon factors such as the fertility of soil, the probability of finding oil, the existence of trees, etc.

-The \emph{value} of a piece $X$ to agent $i$ is marked by $V_i(X)$ and it is the integral of the value-density:
+The \emph{value} of a piece $Z$ to agent $i$ is denoted by $V_i(Z)$ and it is the integral of the value-density:

-We assume that for all agents $i$, $V_i(C)<\infty$.
-Hence each $V_{i}$ is a finite measure and it is absolutely-continuous with respect to the Lebesgue measure on $C$.
+We assume that for all agents $i$, $V_i(\mathbb{R}^d)<\infty$.
+Hence, each $V_{i}$ is a finite measure which is absolutely-continuous with respect to the Lebesgue measure.
+In particular, the boundary of a piece has a value of zero to all agents.

 In the standard cake-cutting model \citep{Weller1985Fair,Chambers2005Allocation,LiCalzi2009Efficient,Chen2013Truth}, the \emph{utility function} of an agent is identical to his/her value measure.
 The present paper diverges from this model by considering agents whose utility functions depend both on value and on geometric shape.
 We assume that an agent can derive utility only from an $S$-piece; when his allotted land-plot is not an $S$-piece, he selects the most valuable $S$-piece contained therein and utilizes it.
-For each agent $i$, we define the \emph{$S$-value function}, which assigns to each piece $X$ the value of the most valuable usable piece contained therein:
+For each agent $i$, we define the \emph{$S$-value function}, which assigns to each piece $Z\subseteq \mathbb{R}^d$ the value of the most valuable usable piece contained therein: